SonarSource/sonarcloud-circleci-orb/README.md

 Support of SonarScanner CLI in CircleCI

 ## SonarCloud Orb
-The SonarCloud Orb can be used with any linux based docker image that includes the command line tools `curl` and `unzip`.
+The SonarCloud Orb can be used with any CircleCI executor that includes the command line tools `curl` and `unzip`.

 To connect to your SonarCloud project on `sonarcloud.io` you need to setup an api token.
 We recommend to setup a CircleCI context in your organization named `sonarcloud` that contains a variable with key `SONAR_TOKEN` and the api token as the value.
 ### Usage examples